A single-phonon directional coupler: Introduction

 \section{Introduction}

 Quantum technologies have seen rapid progress in the past few years, with great promise for testing fundamental science, as well as for commercial applications.
-The remarkable demonstrations of quantum computational advantage~\cite{Arute2019,ZhongS2020} over classical processors and long-distance quantum teleportation using a satellite~\cite{Ren2017} have highlighted the fundamental need to create heterogeneous quantum systems~\cite{Wallquist2009} in order to realize advanced quantum technologies~\cite{Kurizki2015}, such as quantum networks~\cite{Kimble2008}.
+First attempts to achieve quantum computational advantage~\cite{Arute2019,ZhongS2020} over classical processors and long-distance quantum teleportation using a satellite~\cite{Ren2017} have highlighted the fundamental need to create heterogeneous quantum systems~\cite{Wallquist2009} in order to realize advanced quantum technologies~\cite{Kurizki2015}, such as quantum networks~\cite{Kimble2008}.
 Phonons -- quantized mechanical vibrations -- are regarded as a critical resource to connect different quantum devices~\cite{Delsing2019,Barzanjeh2022}, with applications in, for example, quantum transduction~\cite{Mirhosseini2020,Jiang2020, Weaver2023} and sensing~\cite{Fogliano2021}.
 Accordingly, routing and manipulating single mechanical vibrations on a chip is crucial to transfer quantum information between different quantum systems and unlock the potential of hybrid quantum systems.